 If the left operand is true, then the right operand is evaluated.
 If the result type of the AndAndExpression is bool then the result of the expression is the right operand converted to type bool.

-Bitwise Expressions
+10.7 Bitwise Expressions

 Bit wise expressions perform a bitwise operation on their operands.
 Their operands must be integral types.
-First, the default integral promotions are done.
+First, the Usual Arithmetic Conversions are done.
 Then, the bitwise operation is done.

 Or Expressions